Where to see Hong Kong’s monthly fireworks

 From hidden rooftop bars to buzzy boardwalks, here’s where to see the Hong Kong fireworks.

-Bronze statue at Garden of the Stars
+Bronze statue at Garden of the Stars.

 Credit: Manfred Gottschalk/Getty Images